brunomaga/brunomaga.github.io/_posts/2024-08-10-Training-Variable-Length.md

 [Curriculum learning](https://arxiv.org/abs/2101.10382) is an ML training method that trains samples in the order of increasing difficulty (e.g. noise, human score, length), that has been shown to improve the model stability and performance.
 The underlying rationale is that if one presents difficult tasks to a model at the early stages of training, the model may have strong shifts of gradients (parameters) that may make learning hard or unstable.
 Showing samples ordered from an easy to a hard task overcomes this process as the model iteratively adapts and improves its performance as we increase the task difficulty.

 The workflow of implementing curriculum learning in a single process run is pretty straightforward: (1) collect the difficulty of each sample; (2) sort samples by increasing difficulty, and (3) process samples in their new order.
 In distributed runs with very large datasets, this is much harder.
 The main struggle is due to data samples being loaded in a distributed fashion across processes - defaulted to an interleaved assignment if you use torch's `DistributedSampler`, as pictured in a) and b) in the picture below.

+{: style="text-align:center; font-size: small;"}
+<img width="90%" height="90%" src="/assets/Training-Variable-Length/curriculum_datasets.png"/>

+{: style="text-align:center; font-size: small;"}
+An illustration of the curricum dataset setup problem on a network of 4 ranks and a dataset of 16 samples, across 6 different steps explained in this post.

 There are two ways to overcome this:
 - the simple, slighly imbalanced, non-deterministic curriculum: load samples in a distributed fashion, sort locally the samples of each process, and use individual curriculum datasets - one per process - as in diagram c) below.
 The main issue here is potentially high load imbalance, runtime imbalance, and a run that is not deterministic for different process counts.
 - the complex, load balanced, deterministic curriculum: perform a distributed sorting of samples across all processes - diagram d) below - and re-assign that dataset in an interleaved fashion - diagram e) - that leads to an almost perfectly-balanced distributed of samples across processes - diagram f).

-{: style="text-align:center; font-size: small;"}
-<img width="90%" height="90%" src="/assets/Training-Variable-Length/curriculum_datasets.png"/>

-{: style="text-align:center; font-size: small;"}
-An illustration of the curricum dataset setup problem on a network of 4 ranks and a dataset of 16 samples, across 6 different steps explained in this post.
+In the next sections we will detail the latter option.

 ### Distributed Sorting